 - On the contact page include the complete name, address, and phone number (NAP) for each location.

 - For businesses with less than 10 locations, list all the addresses in the website’s footer.

 - If you don’t want to include your business address for privacy reasons, don’t publish it.
-Instead, make sure to include all phone numbers that are used for business purposes, and make them visible on the website.
+Instead, make sure to include all phone numbers used for business purposes and make them visible on the website.

 - Ensure phone numbers are clickable via mobile.

 - Ensure all NAP entries are consistent everywhere they are mentioned on the website.

 - Add a Google Map to the Contact page so that customers can easily find you and to further improve for local SEO.